Meet our 2025 Faculty

 PIANO

-Jesse is passionate about teaching and writing curriculum for students so that they can obtain a robust understanding of all aspects of music.
-His innovative dissertation focused on collecting and analyzing hundreds of pre-college pieces from the solo piano repertoire so that students of all ages could experience some of the most important features from music theory classes in their everyday practice.
-Whether putting on his hat as a performer, coach, or classroom instructor, Jesse is always thinking about students first and foremost so that they might stand on the shoulders of the previous generation of musicians to continue the creation of art in our community.
+Jesse is passionate about teaching and writing curriculum for students so they can obtain a robust understanding of all aspects of music.
+In a recent publication, Jesse focused on collecting and analyzing hundreds of pre-college pieces from the solo piano repertoire so that students of all ages could experience some of the most important features of music theory classes in their everyday practice.
+Jesse is most alive in the classroom where he guides students and teachers to stand on the shoulders of those before them to continue creating art in their community.

 Tim Burns